expertsmiledev/expertsmiledev/README.md

 ## 🙋‍♂️ About Me
 Full stack developer with 7 years of experience in designing, developing and maintaining scalable and responsive web applications using different tech stacks.
-I have strong knowledge of software development life cycles, architecting scalable platforms, object-oriented programming and agile methodologies., PROFILE SUMMARY:
+I have strong knowledge of software development life cycles, architecting scalable platforms, object-oriented programming and agile methodologies.

 Over 5 years of professional experience in Information Technology with extensive experience in application development using back end technologies
 Over 3 years of experience in working in fast-paced, high tech environments with cross functional teams using agile methodology